-Is the site of particular value for its tranquillity?
 Is the site if particular value with respect to wildlife and biodiversity

 The site is immediately adjacent to an area of high archaeological importance as was highlighted in the original planning application Ref WA/2004/0603 (see map above).
 The site is an area of play for surrounding residents particularly important for residents of the apartment buildings nearby.